Jumbub/do-math-right/README.md

 ##### All results have an associated `accuracy`

-An expression such as `3 + 2` will have an accuracy of `perfect` because the `+` operator does not produce any innacuracies
+An expression such as `3 + 2` will have a `exact` accuracy because both operands, `3` and `2` are rational numbers, and the operator `+` produces an exact result.

-An expression such as `10 / 3` will have an accuracy of `d` where `d` is the decimal point at which the division operation stopped
+An expression such as `1 / (10^10000)` will not have an `exact` accuracy, because although all numbers and operations in this expression _can_ produce a rational number, the decimal conversion of this number will not be exact.

 All expressions containing irrational numbers like `pi`, or functional approximations like `sin` generate values with an `accuracy`